pravega/code-test/README.md

 Repository for testing project configuration and features... nothing interesting here, really

 Testing DCO:
-1- Check whether -s works for me
+1- Check whether -s works for me; fpj was here 2

 fpj was here